Nvidia RTX 4080 could be here sooner than we thought – beating AMD to the punch

 So, that way of reading it doesn’t really make sense to us, which leads us back to the conclusion that RTX 4000 could debut before September, although there’s another question that must then be answered: are we looking at a paper launch?
 Or an actual cards-on-shelves timeframe?

-Who knows, frankly, but if Kopite7kimi really is putting up the theory that even July might be a possibility for Nvidia’s plans, then we surely can’t be talking about on-sale dates, but maybe just a first initial reveal or teaser.
+Who knows, frankly, but if Kopite7kimi really is putting up the theory that July might be a possibility for Nvidia’s plans, then we surely can’t be talking about on-sale dates, but maybe just an initial reveal or teaser.

 The leaker has not felt the need to clarify any of these questions, many of which have been raised in subsequent replies to the original tweet, so for now, we’ll exercise more skepticism than normal around this one, and classify it as one of the vaguer pieces of speculation we’ve seen on Lovelace.

-Note: Update: Kopite7kimi has since tweeted (in a separate thread) to clarify that they meant early Q3 as in July, and more specifically, mid-July, for the arrival of RTX 4000 GPUs (add your own salt, as ever).